-Take one cupful of whole wheat and run it through a grinder coarsely.
+Take one cupful of whole wheat and run it thru a grinder coarsely.
 Next grind one-half cupful of raw peanuts and one-fourth cupful of pitted dried prunes.
-Mix these together and eat dry.
+Cream peanuts and prunes with the flour separately, then mix these together and eat dry.
 Will aid in regular habits and cure ailments of the bowels if eaten daily for several weeks alternated with some of the following dishes.
 Use at one meal a day only.